Seven new deaths at Guilford County congregate living facilities, according to state health officials and interviews

 Previous outbreaks at Clapp’s Nursing Center, Piedmont Christian Home and Open Door Ministries are now over, according to state reports from Tuesday and Friday.

-The state defines a COVID-19 ongoing outbreak as two or more laboratory-confirmed cases.
+The state defines a COVID-19 outbreak as two or more lab-confirmed cases.
 An outbreak is considered over if there is no evidence of continued transmission within the previous 28 days.

 Post a comment as